rust-edu/rust-edu.github.io/content/news/campus_tour.md

 ## Powered by Community and Collaboration

 The **Rust Africa Campus Tour** wouldn’t be possible without the consistent support of individuals and community partners who believe in our mission.
-This initiative has been largely driven by the efforts of our project leads: **Mordecai Etukudo** and **Enow Scott**, Their commitment has helped turn vision into action — coordinating logistics, connecting with local groups, and ensuring each tour stop delivers real value.
+This initiative has been largely driven by the efforts of our project leads: **Mordecai Etukudo** and **Enow Scott**.
+Their commitment has helped turn vision into action — coordinating logistics, connecting with local groups, and ensuring each tour stop delivers real value.

 Equally vital are the passionate local developer communities who work behind the scenes to organize events, mentor learners, and keep the momentum going.
 Each stop on this journey reflects community synergy.
 From educators and student clubs to open-source contributors and grassroots organizers.
 Rust Africa provides the spark, but it’s the collective effort that keeps the flame burning.
 We’re excited about what lies ahead, and we're ready to do even more.